rajjitlai/HTMLnCSS-Tips/Readme.md

 Here are links to the various folders and sections in this repository:

 - [Default HTML-CSS Template](./default-HTML-CSS-template/): A default template of HTML, CSS and JS with a gradient background effect and a transparent container
+- [Newsletter Popup](./popup-newsletter/): A popup with some gradient effects that can collect emails and create a newsletter journey

 Happy coding!